-The SIEPR/Economics Predoctoral Research Fellowship program is a full-time, one- to two-year post baccalaureate program designed to prepare individuals wishing to gain valuable training and experience toward a career in academic research in economics or public policy.
+The SIEPR/Economics Predoctoral Research Fellows program is a full-time, one- to two-year post baccalaureate program for individuals who wish to gain valuable training and experience toward a career in academic research in economics or public policy.

 Fellows are appointed as non-matriculated graduate students and will be expected to fully engage in the intellectual life at Stanford University.
-They dedicate a significant portion of their time to an empirical research project and can take graduate-level courses at Stanford University for credit (up to one 3-unit course per quarter).
+They dedicate a significant portion of their time to an empirical research project and can take academic courses at Stanford University for credit (up to one 3-unit course per quarter).
 The fellowship offers tuition, health insurance, and a living stipend.

 The Ideal Candidate